Legislative Campaign

 1) An Act to remove woody biomass from the greenhouse gas emissions standard for municipal lighting plants

-This bill closes a loophole allowing local, publicly owned power entities to count biomass toward climate and clean energy goals.
+This bill closes a loophole allowing local, publicly-owned utilities to count biomass toward climate and clean energy goals.
 The legislation amends the 2021 Climate Roadmap law to remove biomass from the list of “non-carbon emitting sources” that municipal lighting plants can use to meet the new MLP greenhouse gas emission standard.

 See PFPI's support memo for the MLP bill here.